projectcalico/calico/networking/change-block-size.md

   If the type is “calico-ipam”, you are good to go.
 If the IPAM is set to something else, or the 10-calico.conflist file does not exist, you cannot use this feature in your cluster.

-**Recommended**

-Understand the basics of [Calico IPAM]({{site.baseurl}}/networking/get-started-ip-addresses)

 ### How to

 >**Important!** Follow the steps in order to minimize pod connectivity disruption.
 Pods may lose connectivity when they are redeployed, and may lose external connectivity while in the temporary pool.
 Also, when pods are deleted, applications may be temporarily unavailable (depending on the type of application).
-Plan your updates accordingly.
+Plan your changes accordingly.
 {: .alert .alert-danger }

 The high-level steps to follow are: